Techmeme: Overview

-Website
+Websites

 Techmeme uses an algorithm to order stories by importance, which depends on several factors that include the number of links to the story's web page and how old the story is.
 "Anti-gaming" efforts have been made to lower the effect that a high number of links can have on a story if the links were created in a short period of time, or by a small number of people.
 The website has a Techmeme Sponsors Program which accepts payment in exchange for a dedicated section for sponsors.
 A search engine was added to the website on May 20, 2008, which searches all archived stories that have appeared on the website as a full headline.
 Two weeks later, a "prospective search feature" was added to Techmeme, which allows users to subscribe to future search results and receive notifications when a headline matches their search pattern.

-The team and technology behind Techmeme also powers media news aggregator Mediagazer, political aggregation site Memeorandum, baseball aggregation site Ballbug, and celebrity gossip aggregator WeSmirch.
+The team and technology behind Techmeme also powers media news aggregator Mediagazer.com ("relies on Techmeme editors"), The political aggregation site Memeorandum.com, and celebrity gossip aggregator WeSmirch.com. "run without human editors".
+The baseball aggregation site Ballbug.com, offers news sourced from baseball websites.